Looking for something?

 Focal seizure

-Focal seizures can happen when only a part of the brain is involved during a seizure.
+A focal seizure happens when the epileptic activity happens in just one part of the brain.
 The symptoms are usually, but not always, only on one side of the body.

 Focal seizure symptoms include: